alixaxel/lambdafs/README.md

 It allows us to get the best compression ratio and fast decompression times (at the expense of a slow compression).

-This package ships with a stripped-down version of `iltorb` as a bundled dependency.
+This package ships with stripped-down versions of `iltorb` (compatible with AWS Lambda) as bundled dependencies.

 ## License